-With a stunning garden and terrace, and beautiful garden windows allowing for panoramic views out over the sea and the Great Orme you can sit back and take in the scenery after a long ramble or a hearty meal.
+With a stunning garden, terrace, and beautiful windows allowing for panoramic views out over the sea and the Great Orme, you can sit back and take in the scenery after a long ramble or a hearty meal.

 A WIDE range of delicious dishes, cold and hot beverages and a warm welcome await you at the Mountain View.

 The pub – located in Old Colwyn Road, Mochdre – boasts a friendly atmosphere and top class service from Andy, Chiara and the team.

 Bank of Conwy is a fun and friendly beer, wine & tapas bar in the heart of the beautiful World Heritage town of Conwy.
 It is located immediately adjacent to the train station in a beautifully converted former bank building on Lancaster Square.
 Take a look at the ceiling, cosy original vault and mahogany managers office.

 The food is authentic Spanish tapas and beverages are a wide range of varied real ales!